Scouting in South West England: Dorset Scout County

-The County is known for its long history of Scouting with the experimental Scout camp being held on Brownsea Island in Poole Harbour, Dorset, in 1907 and Scout Groups with a long history: the 1st Christchurch (Town), 1st Broadstone and 1st Parkstone (Lady B-P's Own) are all among the list of groups registered in 1908 in the County.
+The county is known for its long history of Scouting with the experimental Scout camp being held on Brownsea Island in Poole Harbour, Dorset, in 1907 and Scout Groups with a long history: the 1st Christchurch (Town), 1st Broadstone and 1st Parkstone (Lady B-P's Own) are all among the list of groups registered in 1908 in the county.
 Christchurch District are known for their creative outlets with a Scout and Guide band and Gang Show present in the district.
 In addition to the regular activities of Scouting, Dorset Scout County operate international expeditions, expeditions to complete the Queen's Scout and the Duke of Edinburgh's Award and county events including the County Banner camping competition and the international Jurassic Jamboree in 2018.

 Members of Dorset Scout County wear a badge on their uniform that shows the coat of arms of the former Dorset County Council and in the future to belong to the current Dorset Council.

 Gloucestershire Scout County

 The badge of Gloucester Scout County.

 Gloucestershire Scout County covers the political county of Gloucestershire.
 The county's headquarters has been located at the County owned activity centre at Cranham Scout Centre since 1947 and is manned by a paid county administrator.
 The county is led by a team of around twenty volunteer managers and trustees covering all aspects of youth programme and adult support divided into four areas matching the Scout Skills for Life strategic plan: Programme, People, Perception and Projects.
-The current lead volunteer is Mark Spiller, the County Commissioner, and is supported by four deputies, ten assistants and a Youth Commissioner to represent the young people of the County at the highest levels, currently Joshua Netherton.
+The current County Lead volunteer is Carole O’Donnell, and is supported by four deputies, ten assistants and a Youth Lead to represent the young people of the County at the highest levels, currently Rhys Herschell-Burns.
 The county is currently divided into 8 Scout Districts: